dumpmemory/socks6/README.md

 - UDP
     - Client SHOULD send QUIC datagram
-    - Client and server MAY use UDP over TCP on QUIC stream (to support QUIC impl without RFC9221)
+    - Client and server MAY use UDP over TCP on QUIC stream (to support QUIC impl without RFC9221 and muxconn with no dgram capabili)
     - Server MAY skip association check (if cmd type limit removed, MUST NOT)

+New option:
+    StreamID, contains a uint32, unique for each conn.
+Used by client to enable mux bind.
+- non-mux conn MUST ignore it.
+- In same conn, client MUST either always send it or not send it.
+- When not send by client, 1 backlog bind per conn.
+- Server MUST reply same stream id to ack mux bind

 Normative ref:
 - RFC9000